getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

 ### Recommendations

-The following is a collection of unordered recommendations and tips that don’t get enough upfront attention when starting off with Dockerfile.
+Following is a collection of recommendations and tips for using Dockerfile.
 Keep these tips in mind so that you can ultimately improve creation and utilization of Dockerfiles to build your container images.